We are celebrating our 10th Anniversary of the Minnesota Sedge Identification Workshop in 2019!

-Critical Connections Ecological Services, Inc. is pleased to again offer a two day sedge identification workshop on Thursday, June 14 and Friday, June 15, 2018.
+Critical Connections Ecological Services, Inc. is pleased to again offer a two day sedge identification workshop on Thursday, June 13 and Friday, June 14, 2019.
 This year, the course will be taught by Jason Husveth and will focus on the Sedges (Carex) of Minnesota.
-Now in its ninth consecutive year, the workshop is taught within a modern plant laboratory at the University of Minnesota’s St. Paul Campus Plant Growth Facility.
+Now in its tenth consecutive year, the workshop is taught within a modern plant laboratory at the University of Minnesota’s St. Paul Campus Plant Growth Facility.
 This two day workshop will be taught 75% in the lab/classroom, and 25% in the field.
 The curriculum will include an introduction to all of the Minnesota sedge genera (Cyperaceae), with a focus on the identification of Carex species using live plant material.
-Over 60 Carex species were provided as live material at last year’s workshop, as well as more than 20 additional species representative of other Minnesota sedge genera.
-The Minnesota Sedge Identification Workshop will be useful to novice and experienced field botanists, wetland ecologists, and wetland professionals with an interest in indentifying Carex taxa to species.
+Over 70 Minnesota Carex species were provided as live material at last year’s workshop, as well as more than 20 additional species representative of other Minnesota sedge genera.
+The Minnesota Sedge Identification Workshop will be useful to novice and experienced field botanists, wetland ecologists, and wetland professionals with an interest in identifying Carex taxa to species.
 This course is accredited as 12.5 direct hours of continuing education units (CEUs) for the University of Minnesota’s Wetland Delineator Certification Program.
-An updated and revised taxonomic Key to the Carex of East-Central Minnesota (Husveth 2017) will be provided to all students.
-This year, we also hope to also teach from Welby Smith’s Minnesota Cyperaceae book, scheduled for publishing in June 2018.
+An updated and revised taxonomic Key to the Carex of East-Central Minnesota (Husveth 2018) will be provided to all students.
+This year, we will also be teaching from Welby Smith’s Minnesota Sedges and Rushes of Minnesota book, recently published in August 2018.

 Students can expect to complete the course with: